WebAssembly/spec/spectec/test-prose/TEST.md

 3. Let Fnn_1 be lanetype'.
 4. If lanetype is Inn, then:
   a.
 Let Inn_2 be lanetype.
   b.
-If vcvtop is TRUNC_SAT, then:
+If vcvtop is some TRUNC_SAT, then:
     1) Let (TRUNC_SAT sx) be vcvtop.
     2) Let fN_1 be iN_1'.
     3) Let iN_2? be $trunc_sat__($lsizenn1(Fnn_1), $lsizenn2(Inn_2), sx, fN_1).